Home Learning Guidance

 Grammar and punctuation are an essential part of children’s ability to express themselves well when writing for a variety of purposes.
 It also enables them to make best sense of texts when reading.
-The national curriculum is clear about which skills children should be able to use routinely within their writing and we are aware that this is an area that we need to secure with our children, particularly as these expectations are higher than within the previous curriculum.
-Therefore, all English homework will have a grammar and punctuation focus.
-The specific task will be posted on the pupils homework section of the website.
+The National Curriculum is clear about which skills children should be able to use routinely within their writing and we place high emphasis upon these skills so the majority of the English home learning will have a grammar and punctuation focus.
+These tasks will be uploaded onto ClassDojo, our learning platform.

 As a school, we use “MyMaths”, an interactive online home learning website, for the development and securing of mathematical concepts.
 The children will log on to the main pages, enter their portal ID and password (found in reading record books) and see their weekly home learning.
-Each piece of homework will have a series of “lessons” attached to it to consolidate anything taught in school and to allow the children greater depth of understanding.
+Each piece of home learning will have a series of “lessons” attached to it to consolidate anything taught in school and to allow the children greater depth of understanding.
 Clicking on the “revise first” icon will access the lessons.
-It is recommended that the children look through these before starting their homework.
+It is recommended that the children look through these before starting their home learning.

-Children will then do a short homework task of 2 sets of problems or a game.
-This is marked instantly so the children can see any errors and, as parents, you can see how they have done.
-Working with your child, you can also see anything that has come up, and talk it through with them.
-Your child’s teacher may set a target number of questions to complete correctly.
-The homework task can be done more than once to allow misconceptions to be addressed by the child and allow them to continue to practise and develop their confidence and speed.
+Children will then complete a short home learning task which is marked instantly so the children can see any errors and, as parents, you can see how they have achieved.
+Working with your child, you can also see anything that has come up and talk it through with them.
+Our expectation is that children achieve a minimum of 80% accuracy for the tasks set.
+These home learning tasks can be done more than once to allow misconceptions to be addressed by the child and allow them to continue to practise and develop their confidence and speed.
 For any child who cannot access “My Maths” online, paper copies can be requested.